johnswingle44/delete/README.md

 ##### Requirements

-You need a Java Runtime Environment (JRE) >= 1.6 and a suitable JDBC driver for your database.
+You need a Java Runtime Environment >= 1.6 and a suitable JDBC driver for your database.

 ##### Install `jdbcli`